Aman0509/learningReact/020-react-router/README.md

 | Simplicity     | Shorter code for simple use cases.       | Better for handling complex scenarios like errors. |
 | Error Handling | Requires manual checks and custom logic. | Use status codes and response metadata.            |
 | Flexibility    | Limited customization options.           | Highly customizable with headers and statuses.     |

+## Which Kind of Code Goes into `loader()`?

+- The `loader()` function executes in the browser, not on the server, even though it may appear like backend code.
+- You can use browser-specific features like local storage, cookies, and other JavaScript APIs within the `loader()`.
+- However, React Hooks (e.g., `useState`) cannot be used in the `loader()` since it is not a React component.
+- Beyond the lack of React Hooks, any browser-compatible JavaScript code can be executed in the `loader()`.

 ---